Finding Your Glow: The Definitive Guide to Choosing Colors for Your Skin Tone

 If you are a high-contrast individual, your wardrobe should reflect that intensity.
 Wearing monochrome, low-contrast outfits (like all beige) can make you look washed out.
 You need bold color pairings—like black and white or navy and yellow—to match the natural intensity of your features.
 Conversely, if you are a low-contrast individual, high-contrast outfits can "wear" you.
 You are better served by tonal dressing, where colors are within the same family or have similar depth.

 This is a nuance that most fashion apps ignore.
 They recommend colors based on a static "type" without accounting for how those colors interact with your hair and eye color in real-time.
-This is why an AI wardrobe helper finally solves the 'nothing to wear' trap by analyzing the user as a complete visual system rather than a single data point.
+This is why AI-powered solutions help solve the 'nothing to wear' problem by analyzing the user as a complete visual system rather than a single data point.

 What are the common mistakes in manual color analysis?